Multi-Target Tracking in Distributed Sensor Networks using Particle PHD Filters: Simulations

 \section{Simulations}

 In this section, we evaluate the performance of the \ac{phd-dpf} as well as the \ac{ms-pphdf} for tracking multiple targets in a sensor network with 1-coverage.
-In addition, we compare them to the alternative distributed \ac{phd-pf} from \cite{Uney2010}, which will be referred to as \ac{ddf-pphdf}.
+To this end, we consider Gaussian measurement noise of different variance as well as $\varepsilon$-contaminated noise with different contamination ratios to investigate the robustness of the algorithms.
+In addition, the performance for different amounts of clutter is analyzed.
+We compare the proposed algorithms to the alternative distributed \ac{phd-pf} from \cite{Uney2010}, which will be referred to as \ac{ddf-pphdf}.
 Here, each node runs its own \ac{phd-pf} using only its own measurements.
 In a subsequent step, the particles are distributed over the neighborhood and reweighted by fusing their corresponding Exponential Mixture Densities.

 Furthermore, we formulate the \acs{dpcrlb} as a lower bound for evaluating the performance of the three algorithms in terms of the \acs{ospa} \cite{Schuhmacher2008} metric.
 In our simulations, we compute the \acs{ospa} metric with respect to the joint set of target state estimates of the entire active network.
 The latter is found by clustering the target state estimates of all active nodes.
 Furthermore, we consider the squared \acs{ospa} metric scaled by the number of targets, i.e., $N_\text{tgt} \cdot \left(\bar{d}_p^{(c)}\right)^2$, as in \cite{braca2013asymptotic}.
 That way, we can use the \ac{dpcrlb}, which will be introduced in the following, as a benchmark.